 Insufficient alone

-(Most users reach A2-B1)
+(Most users reach A2-B1, not TEF-ready)

 4-6 months